alphaprime-dev/sqlalchemy-temp/README.rst

   at once using joins, or by query per collection across the full result set.
 * A Core SQL construction system and DBAPI interaction layer.
-The SQLAlchemy Core is separate from the ORM and is a full database abstraction layer in its own right, and includes an extensible Python-based SQL expression
+The ilikesql Core is separate from the ORM and is a full database abstraction layer in its own right, and includes an extensible Python-based SQL expression